-Some see colleagues as part of the daily grind and not necessarily people they want to interact with or build relationships with.
-However, for the sake of productivity and your work environment, it’s essential you nurture the relationship you have with your colleagues.
+Some team members see colleagues as part of the daily grind and not necessarily people they want to interact with or build relationships with.
+However, for the sake of a healthy work environment and productivity, nurturing relationships and developing a rapport with colleagues is paramount.

-That being said, it's important to remember to self-manage when it comes to what you share at work, always ensuring it’s appropriate and relevant to your work environment.
+That being said, it's important to remember to self-manage when it comes to what you share at work, always ensuring your communication is appropriate and relevant to your work environment.

 Curiosity helps strengthen relationships!

-While it’s vital that you share openly with the people you work with, it's just as important to be interested and curious about them.
-When you’re curious to learn more about your colleagues, you will understand them better and have less opportunity to misinterpret them.
+Being curious and asking colleagues questions will help manage and maintain those relationships.
+When sharing openly with the people you work with, it's just as important to be interested and curious about them.
+Your interest will increase your knowledge and reduce the possibility of misinterpreting them.
 For example, if you notice your colleague makes frequent jokes about his/her caffeine addiction, remember to inquire what caffeine beverage is their preference.
 If it's coffee, the next time you two are working on a project, offer to grab a coffee first.
 It's the little things that make a big difference in enhancing your relationships.

-Be aware of how you ask questions.When asking colleagues questions, it's important to choose an appropriate setting and time and be aware of our tone.
-If we use an inappropriate tone of voice and it may appear like we're judging rather than trying to get to know them.
+Be aware of how you ask questions.When asking colleagues questions, it's essential to choose an appropriate setting, time and voice tone.
+If the voice tone is inappropriate, it may appear we're judging rather than trying to get to know them.